akeskimo/exercises/README.md

 # Handover

-After you have completed the exercises, it is recommended to send them back in tar.gz format.
+After you have completed the exercises, you can send the result back as tar.gz (eg. git-archive).

 # Help

-If you face problems or come up with questions, you may contact aapo.keskimolo@qt.io.
+If you face problems or come up with questions, you may contact aapokesk@gmail.com.